Straßenverkehr in Ouagadougou, der Hauptstadt von Burkina Faso

 The Sahel Alliance

-In July 2017, Germany, France and the European Union founded the Sahel Alliance in order to support the G5 countries.
+In July 2017, Germany, France and the European Union founded the Sahel Alliance in order to support the Sahel countries' efforts to meet these challenges.
 Other countries and organisations soon joined them.

 The members of the Sahel Alliance

 The Sahel Alliance was founded in July 2017 by Germany, France and the European Union.
-It now has 18 members and nine observers who coordinate their activities in the region closely with one another:
+It now has 18 members and 9 observers, who coordinate their activities in the region closely with one another:

 - African Development Bank